Reticen8/ui_devtools/README.md

 configuration sample.

-Normally the only relevant configuration section is the `environment` section, which needs absolute paths to both the OPNsense core files and the plugins you wish to expose.
+Normally the only relevant configuration section is the `environment` section, which needs absolute paths to both the Reticen8 core files and the plugins you wish to expose.

 For example, using the default build directories: